 Some of these bloatware can be uninstalled, and I uninstalled them – Scooper, Opera News, and Vskit.
 The others, like Phoenix, Hi Translate, Palm Store, Phone Cloner, Phone Master, XClub, XPARK, XShare, and YoParty can not be deleted.
 I had to spend time in the phone’s settings disabling notifications for all of them – and for XOS launcher too, before I got a semblance of peace and order on the phone.

-The user should t have to jump through these hoops to make their phone usable.
+The user shouldn’t have to jump through these hoops to make their phone usable.
 Infinix and TECNO need to revisit this matter on their devices.
 I love the hardware.
 I am mostly indifferent about much of the software.
-But the pesky notifications one gets from setup are hellish and need to be expunged.
+But the pesky notifications one gets right from after setup are hellish and need to be expunged.

 Infinix Note 10 Pro review: battery life and charging are great